Don't Look Now: Plot

 Later that day, assuming that Laura is in England, John is shocked when he spots her on a passing boat in a funeral cortege, accompanied by the sisters.
-Concerned about his wife's mental state and with reports of a serial killer at large in Venice, John reports Laura's seeming disappearance to the police.
-The inspector (Renato Scarpa) investigating the killings is suspicious of John and has him followed.
+Concerned about his wife's mental state, and with reports of a serial killer at large in Venice, John reports Laura's seeming disappearance to the police.
+The inspector investigating the killings is suspicious of John and has him followed.
 After conducting a futile search for Laura and the sisters—during which he again sees the childlike figure in the red coat—John contacts his son's school to enquire about his condition, only to discover that Laura is actually there.
 After speaking to her to confirm she really is in England, a bewildered John returns to the police station to inform the police he has found his wife.
 In the meantime, the police have brought Heather in for questioning, and an apologetic John offers to escort her back to the hotel.

 Shortly after returning to the hotel, Heather slips into a trance.
 John quickly leaves.
 Upon coming out of the trance, Heather pleads with her sister to go after John, sensing that something terrible is about to happen, but Wendy is unable to catch up with him.
 Meanwhile, John catches another glimpse of the mysterious figure in red and this time pursues it.
 He corners the figure in a deserted palazzo and approaches, believing it to be a child.
-The figure turns to face him, revealing that it is a hideous female dwarf (Adelina Poerio).
+The figure turns to face him, revealing that it is a hideous female dwarf.
 When John freezes in shock, the dwarf pulls out a meat cleaver and cuts his throat.
 Dying, John realises too late that the strange sightings he experienced were premonitions of his own murder and funeral.